 Internships offer students the opportunity to take learning experiences out into a specific work setting to advance their educational and professional goals.
 The intern works closely with an employer-mentor and a GCC faculty-mentor to design an individualized ‘course’ that may range from 35 hours up to 210 hours on the job.
 The internship also involves academic work designed to support the learning goals and demands of the work site.
 For example, a student intern at an architecture firm might submit a portfolio of work, while a solar installation intern might submit designs of solar systems and photographs of installations performed.

 Internships range from one to six credits.
 Each credit requires 35 hours “on the job” and some additional time to pursue the academic components of the project.
-These credits are billed in the same way as course credits.
+These credits are billed in the same way as course credits, although grant funds can often waive the cost of internship credits.

 Steps to getting an internship

 Step 1: Do some thinking: Consider your educational and professional goals.
 What kind of job experience do you want?
 What local businesses do you know of that might be of interest?
-Please download the necessary forms and fill them out before your first meeting with Christine C0peland (firstname.lastname@example.org) or a faculty member in your program who agrees to mentor you.
+Please download the necessary forms and fill them out before your first meeting with the internship coordinator or a faculty member in your program who agrees to mentor you.

 Step 3: We will match you with sites we feel are compatible.
 You then communicate with the internship site host to finalize the shared goals of the internship.
 Your faculty mentor can assist with this process.